aditiidesai/aditiidesai/README.md

-# 👋 Hi, I’m Aditi
+# 👋 Hi, This is Aditi

 ## About Me:
-I am Aditi , currently pursuing my Btech in Data Science from Manipal Institute of Technology.
+I am an undergrad student, currently pursuing my Btech in Data Science from Manipal Institute of Technology.
 A Machine Learning and Data Science enthusiast.
 Interested in intergrating the hardware aspect to the software aspect in projects.

 ## 💡Technologies:

 ### Languages:
-Java
+Java, C++, Python

 ### Libraries and Framework:
 Numpy, Pandas, Scikit-learn, tensorflow, keras